|

 In addition to feeling sluggish, if you do not eat enough fiber-containing foods, you may experience constipation and/or hemorrhoids, and could increase your risk of getting colon cancer and other digestive disorders, as well as, diabetes and heart disease.

-You can get too much of a good thing.
-Excessive fiber in the diet can lead to gastro-intestinal distress and can also limit the absorption of important nutrients.
+As with anything, you can get too much of a good thing.
+Excessive fiber in the diet can lead to gastrointestinal distress and can also limit the absorption of important nutrients.

 In recent years, products have appeared on the market that allow you to add fiber to your diet without eating fiber-rich foods.
 These products are taken as a tablet or dissolved in water to drink as a beverage.